 Daily Mirror, 18th December 1964, kindly provided by Mike Lewis.
 Other press cuttings on the same subject here.

-leave at the time but the boss persuaded him to return to the fort.
+at the time but the boss persuaded him to return to the fort.
 On 16th December the two men went out to Red Sands, along with some food supplies, on Pepper's 36ft. launch The David.
-After the tender had unloaded, two
+After the tender had unloaded, two other members

-and engineer Martin Shaw, were both lost overboard.
-They were never found although it has been reported that some time later an unidentifiable body was washed ashore in Spain with some Invicta tapes
+Martin Shaw, were both lost overboard.
+They were never found although it has been reported that some time later an unidentifiable body was washed ashore in Spain with some Invicta tapes in its pockets.

 Ed Moreno's tribute to Tom Pepper, broadcast while the search for Simon and Martin's bodies was still continuing.
 The tape was kindly provided by Natalie Dwyer and Roma Roach (duration 3 minutes 58 seconds)